mm6/InternetOfThingsCourse/projects/project2/Project2.md

 One objective of this project is to learn to use an MQTT publish subscribe broker named Mosquitto.
 MQTT is targeted at low power constrained devices.
 It will likely play an important role in a mature IoT.
-In class, we will discuss how some big players are using MQTT.
+In class, we will describe how many of the big players are using MQTT.

 The second objective is to learn Google Charts.
-The internet of things will rely heavily on real time visualization in the browser.
+The internet of things will rely heavily on real time visualizations in the browser.
 Google Charts may play a significant role in this area.

-The third objective is to continue our work with the Particle Photon microcontroller.
+The third objective is to continue our work with the Particle Argon microcontroller.

 ### Overview and setup